 Michelle Young is a residential property specialist and heads up the residential property team at Nottingham-based law firm Rotheras Solicitors.

 Lucy Pettitt has amassed over 12 years of experience in all aspects of Conveyancing.

-Emily Weston is as an Associate Solicitor in the Residential Conveyancing team and is based primarily at our Beeston office.
+Emily Weston is as a Senior Associate Solicitor in the Residential Conveyancing team and is based primarily at our Beeston office.